API

 webview.create_window(title, url=None, html=None, js_api=None, width=800, height=600,

 Create a new pywebview window and returns its instance.
+Can be used to create multiple windows (except Android).
 Window is not shown until the GUI loop is started.
 If the function is invoked during the GUI loop, the window is displayed immediately.

 • title - Window title